attilammagyar/dotfiles/README.md

    [sampling temperature](https://en.wikipedia.org/wiki/Softmax_function),
    reasoning, etc. (Can switch models even in the middle of a conversation.)

- * Simple Markdown-based syntax.

  * Allows editing the entire conversation, including the AI's responses.
    (Useful for steering and nudging the autoregressive text generation process.)

+ * Simple Markdown-based syntax.

- * Works as a standalone interactive CLI app or as a standard Unix filter (when invoked as `ai.py stdio`) that can be integrated with editors like Vim.
+ * Works as a standalone interactive CLI app or as a standard Unix filter that can be integrated with editors like Vim.

  * Can connect to the API of: